Incept10n/WEB_pag/README.md

 **CI/CD Pipeline**
 - GitHub Actions
   - build.yml: build and push 3 docker images to DockerHub in async way.
-  - deploy.yml: install kubectl and then deploy it to k8s cluster using KUBECONFIG.
+  - deploy.yml: install kubectl and then restart deployments in k8s cluster using KUBECONFIG.

 **Ansible files**